Skip Navigation

 • Summer after Senior Year: Consult with advisor to define topic and scope of critical essay.

 • Fifth year Spring Semester: The student takes four 3-credit graduate courses.
-In addition, the student takes Special Problems in Bioenvironmental Engineering (16:116:698) for one credit for completion of the critical essay.
+In addition, the student takes Special Problems in Environmental Engineering (16:116:698) for one credit for completion of the critical essay.

 • Summer following fifth year: The student finalizes the critical essay and takes the comprehensive final exam.